-Dr. Aimee Ferraro: Walden University College of Health Sciences
+Dr. Aimee Ferraro: Walden University College of Health Professions

 The purpose of this qualitative study is to better understand the unique socio-ecological factors that influence individual-level Zika virus prevention practices of residents in four shantytown communities in Lima, Peru.